 Register of intent

-It is easy to register intent to implement the Baby Friendly standards: download the Register of Intent form, then fill in the form, giving details of your department and the key individuals responsible for implementing the standards.
+It is easy to register intent to implement the Baby Friendly standards: download the Register of Intent form (below), then fill in the form, giving details of your department and the key individuals responsible for implementing the standards.
 The Baby Friendly Initiative will then record details of your department and its intentions and provide key individuals with information and support as the standards are implemented.

-Key staff may also wish to join the Baby Friendly Initiative e-mailing service.
+Key staff may also wish to join the Baby Friendly e-mailing service.
 This free service provides updates on new research into breastfeeding and news from the Baby Friendly Initiative.
 It is particularly valuable for staff who are responsible for educating staff about implementing the standards in the clinical areas.
 Click here to sign up.

 Once you have filled in the register of intent, you can being working towards a Certificate of Commitment.